risu729/2025-recruitment-technical-assessment/platforms/README.md

 > ANSWER BOX

+## Summary

+I hosted only the backend of the Matrix protocol using Conduwuit on an OCI instance with Ubuntu 24.04.
+I set up the SSL certificate using Let's Encrypt as it was required to connect to the server from app.element.io.
+Since I lacked knowledge about systemd, I struggled with the permission issues.
+Also, I initially tried to use Cloudflare proxy to configure port forwarding and SSL certificate, but it was not possible because the Cloudflare proxy doesn't allow port `8448`, which is required to federate with other servers.
+Finally I could send a direct message, but did many insecure things due to the lack of knowledge and time.

+## Logs

 Mainly just followed the instructions from Conduwuit [Generic deployment documentation](https://conduwuit.puppyirl.gay/deploying/generic.html).

 1. Make a VCN named `matrix` in OCI using the VCN Wizard.
 For ease, just use the default settings.